pavitramehra/cs6964/README.md

 # How to get in your container

-While your container is running, open second terminal and enter the followng commnand:
+While your container is running, open second terminal and enter the following command: